Art-of-WiFi/UniFi-API-client/README.md

 ## Upgrading from a previous version

-When upgrading from a version before **1.1.84**, please:
+When upgrading from a version before **2.0.0**, please:
-- make sure you are using PHP **7.4** or higher
+- change your code to use the new Exceptions that are thrown by the class
-- test the client with your code for any breaking changes; the class methods now have strict parameter type hints and response types which can break your code in certain cases where the wrong type is passed or a different response type is expected back
+- test the client with your code for any breaking changes
+- make sure you are using composer to install the class because the code is no longer held within a single file

 ## Installation

-Use [Composer](#composer), [Git](#git) or simply [Download the Release](#download-the-release) to install the API client class.
+Use [Composer](#composer) or [Git](#git) to install the API client class.

 ### Composer